shuv-on/TermiPDF/README.md

 python src/main.py
 ```

-A window will open with three panels:
+A window opens with three panels:

 ```
 ┌──────────┬─────────────────────┐